 I'd wanted to go pink for years, and it was time to make that happen.

 Of course, the more trend-appropriate term is "rose gold" in all its variations.
-There was the desert-inspired blond-tinged copper we saw on Emma Roberts earlier in the year.
-Shortly after Kylie Jenner took the A-list rose gold plunge as well.
-A more pastel variation labeled "quartz pink" has made the rounds on Pinterest, while a washed-out punk-rock take was popular this summer with the cool-girl set on Instagram.
+There was the desert-inspired blonde-tinged copper we saw on Emma Roberts and the platinum-rosy hybrid Kylie Jenner sported, too.
+A more pastel variation labeled "quartz pink" has made the rounds on Pinterest, while a washed-out punk-rock take was a popular summertime hue with the cool-girl set on Instagram.
 I envisioned something in between the latter two: a root-y pale blonde with a wash of translucent pink, equal parts pretty and grunge.

 And so I found myself in a salon chair at L.A.'s It color destination, Nine Zero One, attempting to explain this rather specific vision.
 But within five minutes of talking, swatching out shades, and picking tones with my very attentive stylist, Amber, I knew that I wouldn't be settling for anything less than what I hoped for.
 For one thing, Amber is very much the cool girl herself—we bonded over our Scorpio sisterhood and chatted about her badass plans to buzz off her hair.
 For another, she had donned rose-gold hair to her own wedding.